-Clarissa Pinkola Estés is an award-winning poet, certified Jungian psychoanalyst, and cantadora (keeper of the old stories in the Latina tradition).
-Her books include “Women Who Run with the Wolves,” a compendium of family tales and psychological applications to the inner soul and creative lives of women.
-Translated in 32 foreign languages, this work has been hailed as a classic, a seminal work on the nature of women.
+Clarissa Pinkola Estés, mestiza Chicana, is an award-winning poet, certified Jungian psychoanalyst, post-trauma recovery specialist, and cantadora (keeper of the old stories in the Latina tradition).
+Her books include Women Who Run with the Wolves, a manifesto of family tales and their psychological applications to the inner soul and creative lives of women.
+Translated into 42 foreign languages, this work has been hailed by Maya Angelou, Alice Walker, Wilma Mankiller and others, as a classic, a seminal work on the root nature of women.